-According to the U.S. Bureau of Labor Statistics, graphic designers earned $22.55 an hour on average in 2015.
-Graphic designers can earn an average median salary of $46,900 per year.
+According to the U.S. Bureau of Labor Statistics, graphic designers earned $23.41 an hour on average in 2017.
+Graphic designers can earn an average median salary of $48,700 per year.
+But skill set, experience and level of responsibility all play a big role in graphic designing.
 Also, read this: How Much Salary Does a Graphic Designer in India Get?

 There are a couple of ways you can find a right job.
 One you can work for a design agency as an employee, or you can start work from home as a freelance graphic designer.
 Most in-house companies will require you to have an advanced degree.
 But in my view, there is no matter if you have a design degree, mainly you have good designing sense, imaginations and ability to create them.

 Here are the best places to search for freelance graphic design jobs.